 In this Schedule —

-“Authority” has the meaning given in section 3 of the CALM Act, as enacted immediately before the commencement of this Act;
+Authority has the meaning given in section 3 of the CALM Act, as enacted immediately before the commencement of this Act;

-“CALM Act” means the Conservation and Land Management Act 1984;
+CALM Act means the Conservation and Land Management Act 1984;

-“Commission” has the meaning given in section 3 of the CALM Act, as enacted immediately before the commencement of this Act;
+Commission has the meaning given in section 3 of the CALM Act, as enacted immediately before the commencement of this Act;

-“Conservation Commission” means the Conservation Commission of Western Australia established by section 18 of the CALM Act, as amended by this Act;
+Conservation Commission means the Conservation Commission of Western Australia established by section 18 of the CALM Act, as amended by this Act;

-“Council” has the meaning given in section 3 of the CALM Act, as enacted immediately before the commencement of this Act;
+Council has the meaning given in section 3 of the CALM Act, as enacted immediately before the commencement of this Act;

-“Executive Director” has the meaning given in section 3 of the CALM Act;
+Executive Director has the meaning given in section 3 of the CALM Act;

-“forest produce” has the meaning given in section 3 of the CALM Act;
+forest produce has the meaning given in section 3 of the CALM Act;

-“forest products” has the same meaning as it has in the Forest Products Act;
+forest products has the same meaning as it has in the Forest Products Act;

-“Forest Products Act” means the Forest Products Act 2000;
+Forest Products Act means the Forest Products Act 2000;

-“Forest Products Commission” means the Forest Products Commission established by the Forest Products Act;
+Forest Products Commission means the Forest Products Commission established by the Forest Products Act;

-“harvesting” has the same meaning as it has in the Forest Products Act;
+harvesting has the same meaning as it has in the Forest Products Act;

-“Minister” means the Minister responsible for the administration of the CALM Act.
+Minister means the Minister responsible for the administration of the CALM Act.

 2. Certain contracts under CALM Act for sale of forest products have effect as if entered into by Forest Products Commission